Collapse of Flybe: Information for Travellers and AllClear Policyholders

 - The cost of return transport to your home country if you have to end your holiday early

 Up to date contact details are provided in your policy booklet under the section ‘Making a claim’.
-Check your policy wording or view more information on how to make a claim is available here.

 Are you concerned Coronavirus could cause further disruption to your holiday plans?
 Read our guide.